junxit/us-congress-bills-109/metadata.md

 - 2005-06-14 — Introduced in Senate
 - 2005-06-14 — Read twice and referred to the Committee on Veterans' Affairs. (text of measure as introduced:  CR S6484)
 - 2005-06-14 — Sponsor introductory remarks on measure.
 (CR S6484)
+- 2005-06-23 — Committee on Veterans' Affairs.
+Hearings held.
+- 2005-07-28 — Committee on Veterans' Affairs.
+Ordered to be reported without amendment favorably.
+- 2005-09-21 — Committee on Veterans' Affairs.
+Reported by Senator Craig without amendment.
+With written report No. 109-138.
+- 2005-09-21 — Committee on Veterans' Affairs.
+Reported by Senator Craig without amendment.
+With written report No. 109-138.
+- 2005-09-21 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 217.